marain-dotnet/Marain.Workflow/docs/introduction.md

 ## Why use a workflow engine?

-When building a system that is essentially driven by workflow, a common approach is make the workflow implementation part of the domain model.
+When building a system that is essentially driven by workflow, a common approach is to make the workflow implementation part of the domain model.
 This can be done using something like the [GoF State pattern](https://en.wikipedia.org/wiki/State_pattern).

 A more flexible approach is to use a workflow engine to model the workflow and manage instances of it.
 This allows the workflow to be modified independently of the code that implements the different conditions and actions that are required as workflow instances move through the different states.